CalvinNeo/CFortranTranslator/README.md

 #### parameters
 1. optional parameter: instead of c-style optional parameter, wrap optional parameters with `foroptional<T>`, function `forpresent` functions as `present` function in fortran90
 2. keyword/named parameter: C++ don't support keyword parameters, all keyword parameter will be reorganized in normal paramtable

+## fortran 77 standard support
+### fixed form
+> 3.3.2 Fixed source form
+In fixed source form, there are restrictions on where a statement may appear within a line.
+If a source line contains only default kind characters, it must contain exactly 72 characters; otherwise, its maximum number of characters is processor dependent.
+Except in a character context, blanks are insignificant and may be used freely throughout the program.

+> 3.3.2.1 Fixed form commentary
+The character "!" initiates a comment except when it appears within a character context or in character position
+6. The comment extends to the end of the line.
+If the first nonblank character on a line is an "!" in any character position other than character position 6, the line is a comment line.
+Lines beginning with a "C" or "*" in character position 1 and lines containing only blanks are also comments.
+Comments may appear anywhere within a program unit and may precede the first statement of the program unit.
+Comments have no effect on the interpretation of the program unit.

+> 3.3.2.2 Fixed form statement separation
+The character ";" separates statements, or partial statements, on a single source line except when it appears in a character context or in a comment.
+If a ";" separator is followed by zero or more blanks and one or more ";" separators, the sequence from the first ";" to the last, inclusive, is interpreted as a single ";" separator.
+A ";" separator that is the last nonblank character on a line, or the last nonblank character ahead of commentary, is ignored.

+> 3.3.2.3 Fixed form statement continuation
+Except within commentary, character position 6 is used to indicate continuation.
+If character position 6 contains a blank or zero, this line is the initial line of a new statement which begins in character position 7.
+If character position 6 contains any character other than blank or zero, character positions 7–72 of this line constitute a continuation of the preceding noncomment line.
+Note that an "!" or ";" in character position 6 indicates a continuation of the preceding noncomment line.
+Comment lines cannot be continued.
+Comment lines may occur within a continued statement.

 # Develop
 refer to [/Develop.md](/Develop.md)